libtcod/libtcod/fonts/README.txt

-This directory contains antialiased fonts for libtcod 1.4.1.
+This directory contains antialiased fonts for libtcod.
 These fonts are in public domain.

 The file names are composed with :